MattTheDev/CouchBot/TERMSOFUSE.md

 1. The bot is a premium bot, requiring payment for use.
 2. On non-payment, the bot will be removed from a server a week after non-payment.
 All configuration and data will be removed when the bot is removed.
-3. Money Back Guaruntee - Unhappy with your service?
+3. Money Back Guarantee - Unhappy with your service?
 I'm happy to refund the current months services without question.
 4. The bot can be removed from servers when the service is abused.
 Refunds will not be provided.
 5. I, Matt Smith / CouchBot, am not responsible for the content delivered by CouchBot.
 If you have any concerns, please reach out to me at the email above.